Worshipped as gods in many ancient South American cultures, jaguars are powerful cats. They’re the kings of the Amazon Rainforest.

 Jaguar Range & Habitat

-Jaguars are native to the Americas.
+Jaguars are the largest wild cats in the Americas.
 Their range extends from the southwestern region from the United States through Mexico and Central America to South America, and they’re sympatric with the cougar depending on the local prey availability.

 Despite this broad range, jaguars have been eradicated from 40% of their historic range and are extinct in Uruguay and El Salvador.